ozgurseker/basketballgame/README.md

 In this repo, I am working on my simple basketball game idea on tkinter Python.

-Now I am learning how i could set my background image as a half court and set some points/players on it.
+What I have learned/done:
+- How to set background image as halfcourt,
+- Extracted lines from the halfcourt image
+- Found boundaries and place a player randomly into the halfcourt

 Next steps:
 - Extract different areas from the image through reading pixels.
-Like 3pt area, painted area etc.
+Like 3pt area, painted area, the basket etc.
 - Place 5 random players on the court with numbers on them for each team.
 - Dependent on locations of all players on court, generate a basket probability for each player.
 - Want user to choose a player to attack with